BoiseState/CS535-resources/examples/Spark/wordcount/README.md

 where local[4] says to use 4 threads on local machine.
 You can change that to higher or lower or replace by * to use as many threads as the number of logical threads on your local system.

-For input files on HDFS, make sure Hadoop is up and running.
-Then use the following
+For a Spark cluster that is up and running but using shared local filesystem , use:

+spark-submit --class WordCount --master spark://cscluster00.boisestate.edu:7077 wordcount-basic.jar input

+For a Spark cluster that is up and running along with a Hadoop cluster, use:

-spark-submit --class "WordCount" --master local[4] wordcount.jar hdfs://localhost:9000/user/amit/input
+spark-submit --class WordCount --master spark://cscluster00.boisestate.edu:7077 wordcount-hdfs-save.jar hdfs://cscluster00:9000/user/amit/input

 Logging